-While regular switching power supply could easily light up an LED with a current limiting resistor, there are power supplies that are dedicated to LED applications.
+While regular switching power supply could easily light up a current limiting resistor LED system, there are power supplies that are dedicated to LED applications.
 These power supplies are called LED drivers and there are two types of them: constant current LED drivers and constant voltage drop LED drivers.

 A constant current LED driver will alter its voltage within a range to ensure that its current output is maintained at the specified value.
 For example, you can use a constant current LED driver for 100 LEDs connected in parallel that have a forward voltage of 3.3V and forward current of 10mA.
 The LED driver must be capable of maintaining 1A consistently with an operating voltage range that overlaps the LED’s forward voltage.
 In this case, a current limiting resistor is not needed.

-A constant voltage LED driver works by regulating the voltage at a specified value within a current limit.
+A constant voltage drop LED driver works by regulating the voltage drop and gain at a specified value and rate within a current limit.
 In the case of LED strips or commercial lighting, current limiting resistors are installed to minimize the effects of variation in the voltage source.
 These LED lights often state the voltage that they operate at and that they require constant voltage LED drivers.

 Get the right power supply for your LED configuration.

-With a range of LED drivers in the market, many companies are choosing to use a regular switching power supply and are omitting current limiting resistors in their LED installations.
+With a range of LED drivers in the market, many companies are choosing to use a regular switching power supply and are omitting resistor values in their LED installations.
 This is because manually soldering the resistors to the LEDs takes additional labor, and regular switching power supplies are cheaper than LED drivers.

-While it seems sound, in theory, to connect a regular 3.3V power supply to hundreds of LED with the same forward voltage.
-This approach omits may cause these LEDs to fail long before its stated life cycle.
+It seems sound in theory to connect a regular 3.3V supply voltage to hundreds of LED with the same forward voltage.
+This approach may cause these LEDs to fail long before its stated life cycle.
 As a result, it is not uncommon to have these LEDs to flicker or burn out within weeks being installed.
-This is because regular switching power supplies tend to have issues with in-rush current; a sudden spike of current when the power is turned on.
+This is because regular switching power supplies tend to have issues with in-rush supply voltage current; a sudden spike of current when the power is turned on.
 Over time, this can damage the LEDs if they are not protected by current limiting resistors.
-Alternatively, advanced LED Drivers have features that eliminate inrush current issues and help you avoid manual soldering.
+Alternatively, advanced LED Drivers have features that eliminate supply voltage inrush current issues and help you avoid manual soldering.

 Some of these beautiful LEDs will start flickering within weeks of installation when you choose to cut costs instead of following best practices.